privacy-scaling-explorations/zkevm-specs/specs/lookup.md

 Rows of a variable table are determined "at" proving time.

 It allows prover to create their own table.
 An example would be the prover can witness a key-value mapping as a variable table.
-Note that we need extra check to gurantee the uniqueness of the mapping key.
+Note that we need extra check to guarantee the uniqueness of the mapping key.